andrea-weisberg/readme-sprint-devportal/docs/qr-payments-api/api-reference/appendix-1.md

 <p>The checksum that accompanies each request should be calculated as the HMAC-SHA1 hash of the method name concatenated with all the parameters in order.
 The terminal password should be used as the key for the hash:</p>
 <pre>hmac_sha1(`TerminalPassword`, `MethodNameParam1Param2Param3`)</pre>

-<p>Any argument that has the type “date” needs to follow the XML-RPC specified ISO 8601 datetime format:</p>
+<p>Any argument that has the type “date” needs to follow the XML-RPC specified ISO 8601 dateTime format:</p>
 <p><dateTime.iso8601>YYYYMMDDTHH:mm:ss±HH:mm<dateTime.iso8601></p>
 <p> </p>
 <p>Any transaction amount is represented as it’s cent value therefore an integer rather than a decimal.</p>